-With a value of undefined (the default), pre-8.0 T-Server behavior applies.
+With a value of undefined (the default), pre-8.x T-Server behavior applies and the switch partitioning is not turned on.

 Note: Setting the option to a value of office or tenant, which requires T-Server to monitor a large set of configuration data, may negatively affect T-Server performance.